spectre-app/www/content/policy/privacy.md

   information.
 ---

-Spectre was intentionally designed make access to sensitive personal information impossible.

-To achieve this, we have adopted a *zero-PII* (personally identifiable information) policy.
+Spectre has adopted a *zero-PII* (personally identifiable information) policy with the deliberate intent of making your sensitive personal information inaccessible to us.

 ---

+## In Short

 What motivates our dedication to your privacy?

 - Keeping zero user records reduces our internal and legal risk profile.
-- Trust is earned: we aim to prove our worth through transparency.
+- Trust is earned: we believe in proving our worth through transparency.
-- We believe statelessness fundamentally underpins privacy.
+- We hold statelessness as a core principle underpinning privacy control.

 Consequently, Spectre apps will never: